mamisaki/TractoFlowProc/README.md

 cd ~/TractFlowProc
 nohup ./run_TractFlow.py ~/TractFlow_workspace/input_data --with_docker --fully_reproducible > nohup_tf.out &
 ```
-The command will return immediately, but the process will run in the background.
+The command returns immediately, and the process runs in the background.
 The process takes a very long time: > 10h for one subject.
 Multiple subjects are processed in parallel.

 * Add '--ABS' option to run TractoFlow-ABS (See 2.).

 * If the workspace is on a network share, the trac_flow pipeline will fail.
-Then add the `-copy_local' option to the run_FreeSurfer command, for example,
+Then, add the `-copy_local' option to the run_FreeSurfer command, for example,
 ```
 cd ~/TractFlowProc
 nohup ./run_TractFlow.py ~/TractFlow_workspace/input_data --with_docker --fully_reproducible \
     --copy_local --workspace ~/TractFlowWork_local > nohup_tf.out &
 ```
-In this example, the --copy_local option causes the input_data folder to be copied to ~/TractFlowWork/, which is specified by the --workspace option, and when the process is finished, the results and work folders are copied back to the workspace.

-~/TractFlowWork_local can be removed after the process.
+In this example, the '--copy_local' option causes the input_data folder to be copied to ~/TractFlowWork/, which is specified by the '--workspace' option, and when the process is finished, the results and work folders are copied back to the workspace. ~/TractFlowWork_local can be removed after the process.

 ## 4. Run the freewater_flow pipeline
 https://github.com/scilus/freewater_flow